vmware-archive/Workshop/Lab06/README.md

 In this step we move some of the configuration data from both of the `appsettings` files to files in the _Workshop/ConfigServer/steeltoe/config-repo_.
 This is the directory the Config Server that we started above uses to serve configuration data.

 You will want to establish four files in the _Workshop/ConfigServer/steeltoe/config-repo_ directory.
-At this point some of these files maybe empty, but in future labs we will be adding additional configuration data.
+At this point some of these files may be empty, but in future labs we will be adding additional configuration data.

 * application-Development.yml
 * application.yml
 * fortuneService.yml
 * fortuneui.yml

-Go through your `appsettings.json` and `appsettings-Development.json` files and move configuration data into the most appropriate files above.
+Go through your `appsettings.json` and `appsettings.Development.json` files and move configuration data into the most appropriate files above.
 For example, the common logging configuration for both FortuneUI and Fortune Service could combined and moved into application.yml and application-Development.yml.
 Configuration information that is specific for FortuneUI, could be added to fortuneui.yml.

-WHen you're done, the only thing left in `appsettings.json` is configuration data needed by the Config Server client.
+When you're done, the only thing left in `appsettings.json` should be configuration data needed by the Config Server client.

 ### Step 06 - Run Locally

-Run and verify both Fortune-Teller continue to run as they did before centralizing the configuration.
-Run the application either in a command window or within VS2017.
+Run both Fortune-Teller applications to verify they run as they did before centralizing the configuration.
+Run the applications in either a command window or VS2017.

 ## Use Config Server on Cloud Foundry

 ### Step 01 - Create Config Server Service Instance

-To create an instance of the Config Server service in your org/space and to populate it with configuration data, follow these instructions:
+To create an instance of the Config Server service in your org/space and populate it with configuration data, follow these instructions:

 1. Create your own GitHub repo to hold your Config Server data.
 1. Open a command window and change directory to your starting lab point.